OpenTermsArchive/docs/content/collections/reference/configuration.md

     type="string"
     description="Cron expression for dataset publishing.
 By default, it runs every Monday at 8:30 AM." default="30 8 * * MON"
 />}}

+#### data.gouv.fr publishing

+The data.gouv.fr section configures publishing to the French government's open data platform.

+{{< refItem
+    name="dataset.datagouv.datasetId"
+    type="string"
+    description="ID of the dataset on data.gouv.fr.
+Required for publishing to data.gouv.fr.
+Must be created manually on the data.gouv.fr website." example="6914a64b17a0a91bb0a61222"
+/>}}

+{{< refItem
+    name="dataset.datagouv.useDemo"
+    type="boolean"
+    description="Set to true to use the demo.data.gouv.fr environment for testing." default="false"
+/>}}

 ### Collection API